 EXAMINE & DECIDE:

 First thing, you have to make sure that your floor is in good enough shape structurally that it can be saved and sanded down.
 If you have large sections of the floor that have water damage or are missing for whatever reason, if the subfloor is damaged, if there are issues that will require you to level the floor, it may be in your best interest to replace.
 Also, if the floors have been refinished several times, the boards may be too thin to sand down again.
 If, however, you have evaluated and deemed them to be in good enough shape for a cosmetic rehab, the next thing you need to do is decide what color you want your stain to be!
 I think it is best to pick this first so that you can visualize what the end goal is to help motivate you through the not-so-super-fun work that comes next.
 You have two options when it comes to stain, oil or water based (unless you’re going with a natural oil, but I’m choosing to leave this out of this discussion).
 Conventional wisdom says that oil lasts longer and wears better; however, you have to deal with very smelly fumes and long drying times in between coats.
 However, it does stay wetter for longer, so you have the opportunity to repair mistakes that you may make.
 If you are using a very light stain, you may want to factor this in when considering which stain type is best for you.
 With water based stains, you can expect, depending on what time of year that you are applying, for it to dry in 2 to 4 hours, which means you can apply more than one coat per day, depending on your motivation and abilities.
+To get in touch with a contractor to get advice on your renovations and for more information click here.
 In theory, you can do 3 coats of stain in one day and then apply the top coat/sealer the next day and have a totally refinished floor in a long weekend.
 Water based stains are quite a bit more expensive than oil stains, but they don’t smell as bad as their oil counterparts and are better for you, your family and the environment.
 You do have to be very careful about the application of water based stains though—it starts drying the moment it is put down, so if you make a mistake, like lingering too long in one place and too much stain accumulating under your brush, you’re going to have a much harder time trying to repair.
 And you will always look at that one spot on your floor and rue the day you stood there trying to figure out how to turn a corner while applying stain on a floor that you wish you hadn’t started refinishing!
 We decided to stain our floors black, which was a little unconventional at the time, but has become more popular since we did it.
 We chose General Finishes Black Satin Water Based Polyurethane Floor Stain and also used their water based top coat.

 REMOVE & REPAIR: